Law School - Applications

 Applying as an Early Decision candidate can give you an advantage.
 Law school admissions officials want to admit people they know will come to their schools--it makes their job of putting together an incoming class easier.
 In fact, if they know a candidate will accept their offer, sometimes they will accept candidates whose GPAs and LSAT scores may fall outside of the range they generally accept.
 So, if you know you would like to go to certain law school, get on the ball and apply for Early Decision.

 However, there is a "catch."
 If you apply for an Early Decision, you are ethically obligated to apply to only one school as an Early Decision candidate.
 Likewise, if you are accepted at your Early Decision school, you are ethically obligated to accept the school's offer and to withdraw applications from other schools.
-So, only apply as an Early Decision candidate at your first choice law school.
+So, only apply as an Early Decision candidate for your first choice law school.